 - Lesson 6 - Consolidating the Course by Sandra Huskinson03/04/2017

-I am the Curriculum Architect at the University of Glasgow's (UofG) Learning and Teaching Centre.
-I support academic staff in designing, developing and evaluating blended and online distance programmes and courses.
+I am a Senior Academic and Digital Development Adviser at the Learning Enhancement and Academic Development Service at the University of Glasgow (UofG).
+My main remit to date has been to support academic staff in designing, developing and evaluating blended and online distance programmes and courses, and this has expanded to incorporate academic development more broadly.
 I have a particular interest in learner experience research, my previous role at UCL being E-Learning Evaluation Specialist.
 I am also heavily involved in quality enhancement work with key stakeholders across UofG, to progress student, staff and institutional transitions to blended and online distance learning.
-I am currently co-lead for ELESIG Scotland alongside Prof Peter Hartley and it is a privilege to see the outcomes of excellent learner experience research showcased by colleagues in different institutions.
+I am currently co-lead for ELESIG Scotland alongside Prof Peter Hartley.

 Dr Sue Becker is a Social Psychologist and Senior Lecturer